 What Refinancers Need To Know

-Just as when you first purchased your home, your lender wants to know what your home is valued at when you go through a refinance transaction.
-The lender wants to make sure you have sufficient equity in your home and that you don’t owe more on the home than what it’s worth.
+Just as when you first purchased your home, your lender will want to know what your property is valued at during the process of a home refinance.
+Lenders want to ensure you have sufficient equity in your home and that you don’t owe more on the property than it’s worth.

 Refinancers should follow the same advice given to sellers: put your home’s best foot forward for the appraiser by tidying up and preparing documentation of any upgrades that could boost its value.

 Before the appraiser arrives, make a list of every improvement you’ve made to the home.
-List out the work done and the date it was completed.
-If you can, include receipts and or any applicable permits.
+List out the work done and the date it was completed, and if possible, include receipts, invoices and any applicable permits.

 Neighborhood comparables are a big consideration when appraising a home, but when you can show a long list of improvements, it’s likely to look favorable in the appraiser’s final numbers.